 If you’re not sure what your power animal is, there are some things to think about.
 Maybe it was the pet of a family member or friend from when they were younger?
-Or maybe this is something more abstract like an animal that has always crossed paths within nature but didn’t have any particular significance at first glance (maybe because we all loved them).
+Or maybe this is something more abstract like an animal that has always crossed paths with nature but didn’t have any particular significance at first glance (maybe because we all loved them).

-Sit down and do a quick 5-minute meditation, quiet your mind in order for intuition’s voice to be heard.
-When considering one animal with special significance for me ____ (name), consider what lessons they could teach on my personal power or inner strength if it were their guardian spirit?
+Sit down and do a quick 5-minute meditation, quiet your mind for intuition’s voice to be heard.
+When considering one animal with special significance for me ____ (name), consider what lessons they could teach on my personal power or inner strength if it were their guardian spirit.
 Spend time journaling these answers so we can decide which ones resonate most closely with us later when coming back here after some days have passed since doing this assignment!